 This group supports the diverse, multicultural aspects of undergraduate education.

 SNAP supports and promotes the interests of students in the Parkland Nursing program through events and activities involving service learning, recruitment, and retention.

 This organization supports and assists U.S. Military veterans transitioning from service to civilian life as it concerns returning to the educational environment.

-If you like trading card gaming styles and formats, you are encouraged to participate in this group.
 Together We Achieve: A First Year Community for African American Men

 Everyone needs a place to belong and grow strong academically.
 Together We Achieve (TWA) may just be that place for you at Parkland College.
 Students in TWA take five classes together with extra support to adjust to the demands of college life and complete assignments with excellence.
 Click for more information